hoangthienan95/computer-vision-project/README.md

 </center>

 The database consists of **45625** unique training image filenames with a total of **333415** pixel-wise annotations.
-The maximum number of ground truth annotations for a given image is **74** with the average number of annotations per image is roughly around **7.3**.
+The maximum number of ground truth annotations for a given image is **74** with the average number of annotations per image being roughly around **7.3**.

 With regards to the apparel categories, the database has annotations for **46** unique apparel categories, however, the number of annotations per category does not follow a uniform distribution.
-In actuality, there is a huge disparity in number of annotations per category as depicted in ***Figure 13***.
+In actuality, there is a huge disparity in number of annotations per category as depicted in **Figure 13**.
 The maximum number of annotations for a given category is **59452(sleeve)** and the minimum number of annotations for a given category is **112 (leg warmer)** with median number of annotations being close to **3212**.
 It is important to note here that even with the disparity in representation of each category, the prime categories of apparels (e.g. shirt, jacket, pants, jackets, shoe, dress) are well represented in the dataset.

-Additionally, the training images reflect a wide distribution of dimentions ranging from **(10717,6824)** to **(236, 304)** being the maximum and minimum dimensions(W,H), respectively.
+Additionally, the training images reflect a wide distribution of dimensions ranging from **(10717,6824)** to **(236, 304)** as the maximum and minimum dimensions(W,H) respectively.

 <center>
 <p float="center">